-One of the easiest but most often forgotten maintenance chore is replacing our home’s HVAC filters.
-These filters are vital to maintaining our health and keeping our HVAC systems running effectively and efficiently.
-Perhaps you may now be wondering about the different types of filters and what they can filter to replace the ones you currently have.
-Let’s take a look at four types of filters that are used in homes and commercial properties.
+One of the easiest and often forgotten chore is replacing our home’s HVAC filters.
+These filters are vital to maintaining our health.
+They keep our HVAC systems effective, efficient, and running.
+You may want to know about the types of filters and what they can filter to replace the ones you currently have.
+Let’s take a look at four types of filters that are in homes and commercial properties.

-Typically, fiberglass filters are used throughout many homes, primarily for their affordability.
-While they do a sufficient job in filtering the air, this filter caters more towards protecting our HVAC system than our health.
-This means that fiberglass filters have the lowest straining or filtering ability than other types of filters available.
+Fiberglass filters are in many homes, especially because of their affordability.
+They do a good job filtering the air.
+This filter caters more towards protecting our HVAC system than our health.
+Fiberglass filters have the lowest straining or filtering ability of all filters available.

-Pleated air filters, or pleated furnace filters, are traditionally made from a wire synthetic media and are now the new norm for standard air filters.
-As its name suggests, this type of filter is folded into pleats, increasing the filter’s surface area for added filtration capabilities.
-This filter not only protects our HVAC system but can also effectively filter dust, dust mites, pollen, and other pollutants.
-Pleated air filters are suitable for improving indoor air quality for those who frequently suffer from allergies.
+Pleated air filters use a wire synthetic media.
+They are now the new norm for standard air filters.
+As its name suggests, this filter has pleats.
+It increases the filter’s surface area for added filtration capabilities.
+This filter protects the HVAC system and filters dust, mites, pollen, and pollutants.
+Pleated air filters are best for indoor air quality for those who have allergies.

-You might have heard about HEPA filters in commercial properties like schools, hospitals, restaurants, and more.
+You might find HEPA filters in commercial areas like schools, hospitals, and restaurants.
 They are also used in vehicles.
-So, it is no surprise that HEPA filters are now being used in residential homes as well.
+So, it is no surprise that HEPA filters are now in residential homes as well.
 This type of filter can remove at least 99.97% of air contaminants.
-In addition to the pollutants that pleated filters can filter, HEPA filters can also capture mold, bacteria, and viruses.
+Besides pollutants, HEPA filters can also capture mold, bacteria, and viruses.

 Another type of filter that is rising in popularity is washable filters.
-Washable filters offer a reusable and environmentally-friendly solution when it comes to replacing your current filters.
-Although it is known that procuring this type of filter will cost more than the filters mentioned above, they will save you money in the long run.
-Depending on its MERV rating, washable filters can trap carpet fibers, spray paint, fabric protector, humidifier dust, lead dust, and more.
+Washable filters are reusable and good for the environment if you need a new filter.
+This type of filter will cost more than the filters mentioned above, they will save you money in the long run.
+Depending on its MERV rating, washable filters can trap many pollutants.
+You can catch carpet fibers, spray paint, fabric protector, dust, and lead with this filter.

 Experts You Can Trust

-Perhaps you are beginning to feel overwhelmed about choosing the right HVAC filters for your needs.
-You are now possibly searching for an expert HVAC company you can trust to help you select and replace your current filters.
+You might feel overwhelmed trying to choose the right HVAC filters for you.
+You are searching for an HVAC company you can trust to help you select and replace your current filters.
 Contact us at Thornton Heating Service.
 We are a licensed company that offers our HVAC expertise and understands your needs.